 The NovaSeq Sequencing System supports read lengths up to 2 x 150 bp.

 NovaSeq 5000/6000 reagent kits support single and dual indexing options.
-The kits include sufficient reagent for 47 additional cycles: 7 chemistry-only cycles plus up to 40 cycles for the index reads.
+The kits include sufficient reagent for 25 additional cycles to support 7 chemistry-only cycles plus up to 16 cycles for the index reads.
 The indexing primer provides primers for both single and dual indexing.
 The NovaSeq System follows the same dual indexing workflow as the HiSeq 2500 system.

 The automatic post-run wash uses diluted sodium hypochlorite (NaOCl) included in the cluster cartridge.
 The maintenance wash, which is required every 14 days the instrument is idle, requires user-supplied dilutions of Tween 20 and NaOCl.